DanNixon/KiCad_Lib/README.md

 # KiCad libraries

-A meta collection of frequently used KiCad libraries.
+A collection of random parts I sometimes use in KiCad.